risestem/rise-python/README.md

 - **Ace Editor**: As the code editor component.
 - **Tailwind CSS**: For styling the user interface.
 - **Font Awesome**: For icons.

-## Credits

-This project was developed by GitHub Copilot and is an enhanced version of the work done by [ishaanbhimwal](https://github.com/ishaanbhimwal) in the [online-python-compiler](https://github.com/ishaanbhimwal/online-python-compiler) repository.